-We’ve successfully trained more than 300 graduates who have left equipped for a range of careers in communication and intercultural consultancy, many within government overseas agencies, international diplomatic organisations and business consultancies.
+We were one of the first universities in the UK to offer communication courses, and we’ve successfully trained more than 300 graduates who are now equipped for a range of careers in communication and intercultural consultancy, many within government agencies in countries outside the UK, international diplomatic organisations and business consultancies.

 What you will study

-The MA in Intercultural Communication with International Business combines linguistic studies, cultural studies, international business components and training in research methods.
+Our MA Intercultural Communication with International Business combines linguistic studies, cultural studies, international business components and training in research methods.

-The programme is ideal for business professionals who wish to enhance their profile with a postgraduate qualification; and for graduates of humanities, English language or business disciplines who would like to deepen their insight into business across linguistic and cultural boundaries.
+This course is ideal if you’re a business professional and want to enhance your profile with a postgraduate qualification.
+It’s also perfect if you’re a graduate of humanities, English language or business and you’re looking to develop a deeper insight into business across linguistic and cultural boundaries.

 |Qualification||Study mode||Course length||Placement||Start date|

-This degree will prepare you for a career in the areas of communication and intercultural consultancy, particularly, though not exclusively, where the use of English is required.
+This course will prepare you for a career in the areas of communication and intercultural consultancy, particularly, though not exclusively, where the use of English is required.

-More specifically, the programme will appeal if you are seeking to work in multinational and international business, in particular in the fields of intercultural training, human resource management, and communication and marketing.
+More specifically, this course is ideal if you are looking to work in multinational business, especially in intercultural training, human resource management, and communication and marketing.

-Many of our graduates go on to find employment in a wide range of international organisations and businesses; others choose to take research degrees in their subject.
+Many of our graduates go on to find employment in a wide range of international organisations and businesses, while others choose to take research degrees in their subject.

-As a student of the School of Literature and Languages, you will benefit from the expertise of a vibrant, multidisciplinary group of academics.
+As a student of the School of Literature and Languages, you’ll benefit from the expertise of our vibrant, multidisciplinary group of academics.
 You will also have access to a number of conferences, seminars and workshops hosted throughout the year.

 These events cover a range of topics to broaden your thinking in the fields of literature, language and linguistics, cultural studies and creative writing.

-The business component of the programme will also allow you to benefit from the close affiliation with the Surrey Business School, a leading provider of internationally recognised postgraduate vocational management degrees.
+The business component of the course will also allow you to benefit from our close affiliation with the Surrey Business School, a forward-thinking provider of internationally recognised postgraduate vocational management degree courses.

-The School has strong links with industry and has established a number of high-profile partnerships with multinational organisations.
+We have strong links with industry and have established a number of high-profile partnerships with multinational organisations.
 You will be supported by a team of international staff with a wealth of global experience and specialist expertise.

 English language support for all